Mahan-H/CSC207_Project/README.md

 logged in, the user can add a bank account using the bank account button on the home page.
 This is where the Plaid API is called and allows you to add a bank account.
 Once Bank account is added, the user can navigate to the various pages in the homepage to view various analysis regarding thier bank account.
-Features like looking at a graph of your Non-Essential vs Essential spending over the last 30 days.
-Or ...
+Features like looking at a graph of your Non-Essential vs Essential spending over the last 30 days or viewing your spending habits broken down into how much money you spend each month.

 ## Installation Instructions
 You should currently be viewing this README in the GitHub repository: https://github.com/Mahan-H/CSC207_Project.